 You’ll find yourself feeling relaxed and refreshed after just a day or two in laid-back Broome.

 There’s nothing more revitalising than a morning swim at expansive Cable Beach.
-In the afternoon, head for Matsos Broome Brewery for a locally-brewed pint or a guided tasting with the brewmaster.
-They also do an amazing bush foods platter.
+In the afternoon, head for Matso’s Broome Brewery for a locally-brewed pint or a guided tasting with the brewmaster.

 You can also head off the coast on a snorkel trip.
 Overnight tours are available to fabulous Rowley Shoals, which offers pristine snorkelling opportunities and the chance to see whales, turtles and dugongs.

-Broome is the starting point for the Lurujarri Heritage Trail – a nine-day walk that stretches 90km up the Dampier Peninsula to Coulomb Point.
+Broome is the starting point for the Lurujarri Heritage Trail — a nine-day walk that stretches 90 kilometres up the Dampier Peninsula to Coulomb Point.
 The Goolarabooloo people host these guided treks several times a year.

 Do you have any tips to add to our Broome travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.